Mohammad Daoud Khan: Royal Prime Minister

-President of the Republic
+Presidency and death

 Khan was unsatisfied with King Zahir Shah's constitutional parliamentary system and lack of progress.
-He planned rebellion for more than a year before he, on 17 July 1973, seized power from the King in a bloodless coup, backed by a large number of army officers who were loyal to him, facing no resistance.
-Departing from tradition, and for the first time in Afghan history, he did not proclaim himself Shah, establishing instead a republic with himself as President.
+He planned rebellion for more than a year before he seized power from the King on 17 July 1973.
+The coup was bloodless, and backed by a large number of army officers who were loyal to him, facing no resistance.
+Departing from tradition, and for the first time in Afghan history, he did not proclaim himself Shah, establishing instead a republic with himself as president.
 The role of pro-communist Parchamite officers in the coup led to him receiving the nickname "Red Prince" by some.

 King Zahir Shah's constitution establishing a parliament with elected members and the separation of powers was replaced by a now largely nominated loya jirga (meaning "grand assembly").
 The parliament was disbanded.

 Although he was close to the Soviet Union during his prime ministership, Khan continued the Afghan policy of non-alignment with the Cold War superpowers.
 Nor did he bring drastic pro-Soviet change to the economic system.

-In Khan's new cabinet, many ministers were fresh faced politicians, and only Dr Abdul Majid was a ministerial carryover from Khan's Prime Minister era (1953-1963); Majid was Minister of Education from 1953 to 1957, and from 1973 was appointed Minister of Justice until 1977.
+In Khan's new cabinet, many ministers were fresh faced politicians, and only Dr Abdul Majid was a ministerial carryover from Khan's Prime Minister era (1953–1963); Majid was Minister of Education from 1953 to 1957, and from 1973 was appointed Minister of Justice until 1977.
 Initially about half of the new cabinet were either current members, former members or sympathizers of the PDPA, but over time their influence would be eradicated by Khan.